 Listing Amazon as the most essential app that they can’t go without, millennials are heavy Amazon users.
 Here are three practices that this ecommerce conglomerate models that your B2B business can adopt as well:

-Simple online checkout process
+The simple online checkout process

-From logging into your own account, to recommended products based on past site behaviors and conversions, Amazon feels personal.
+From logging into your own account to recommended products based on past site behaviors and conversions, Amazon feels personal.
 When B2B enterprises display personalized product and service assortments too, average order sizes are proven to increase.

-As Amazon collects customer information, they tailor search results to end-users’ preferences and needs.
+As Amazon collects customer information, they tailor search results to end-users preferences and needs.
 By adopting this feature, your B2B organization can make it quick to find what the user is looking for, ultimately driving conversions.